mo-sharif/mo-sharif/README.md

 ## 🐾 🐾

-❓ Why did the coder recite, "The Tao that can be told is not the everlasting Tao"?
+❓ Why did Dumbledore refuse to use version control?

-⚡️ Because their code was so buggy, it crashed before reaching the eternal flow! 😆
+⚡️ Because he preferred to keep all his branches in the Whomping Willow!

 ---

 ✨ Sir Front-ends alot at FuturHealth 🚀

-✨ Founder of Code Boost, super cool React based tetris mini-game, built on TON blockchain and telegram
+✨ Ex founder of Code Boost, super cool React based tetris mini-game, built on TON blockchain and telegram

 ✨ I also founded Codelit, a platform for React-based interactive code challenges.

 ✨ the code that can be told is not the ever lasting code!